Sustainability and returns go hand in hand. A key to supply chain sustainability is a thoughtful return strategy that includes:

 Connecting the world in responsible and resourceful ways

-We’re working to minimize our carbon footprint and improve the way we do business.
+We’re working hard to minimize our carbon footprint and improve the way we do business.
 You can help, too, by using reusable, recyclable, and recycled content packaging for your returns.

 For more than a decade, we’ve worked to minimize the environmental impact of our packaging.
 Wherever possible, we use recycled content and maximize recyclability.
 Examples of our efforts include: